 \subsection{Policy Evaluation}

 In the policy evaluation problem, we are given an \textit{evaluation policy}, $\pieval$, for which we would like to estimate $v(\pieval)$.
-Conceptually, algorithms for policy evaluation involve two steps: collecting data (or receiving previously collected data) and producing an estimate.
+Conceptually, algorithms for policy evaluation involve two steps: collecting data (or receiving previously collected data) and computing an estimate from that data.
 We assume that data is collected by running a policy which we call the \textit{behavior policy}.
 If the behavior policy is the same as the evaluation policy data collection is \textit{on-policy}; otherwise it is \textit{off-policy}.
-Whether on-policy or off-policy, we assume the data collection process produces a set of trajectories, $D \coloneqq \{H_i\}_{i=1}^n$.
-The final value estimate is then computed by a policy evaluation method ($\operatorname{PE}$) that maps the set of trajectories to a scalar-valued estimate of $v(\pieval)$.
-Our goal is policy evaluation with low \textit{mean squared error} (MSE), which is formally defined as:
+Whether on-policy or off-policy, we assume the data collection process produces a set of trajectories, $D \coloneqq \{H_i\}_{i=1}^n$ and write $D \sim \pi$ to denote collecting these trajectories by running policy $\pi$.
+The final value estimate is then computed by a policy evaluation estimator (\textsc{pe}) that maps the set of trajectories to a scalar-valued estimate of $v(\pieval)$.
+Following earlier work in policy evaluation (e.g., \citep{thomas2016data-efficient,jiang2016doubly}), we set our goal to be policy evaluation with low \textit{mean squared error} (\MSE{}):

-where the expectation is taken with respect to the collected data, $D$.
-MSE is the most common metric in the policy evaluation literature~\citep[e.g.][]{thomas2016data-efficient,ris}.
+where $\pib$ is the behavior policy that is run to collect $D$ and $\operatorname{PE}$ is a generic policy evaluation estimator.